innV0/modeliNNg/viewer/README.md

 *   **Vue Components**: Key components like `TreeNode.js` (for rendering individual nodes in the tree) and `ContentViewer.js` (for displaying the content of a selected node) can be modified to change their appearance or behavior.
 *   **Styling**: Tailwind CSS classes can be adjusted in the HTML templates of the Vue components or in `index.html`.

+### Available Viewer Implementations

+The viewer module includes multiple implementations:

+1. **index.html**: The main viewer application with full features including tree navigation, content display, and export capabilities.
+2. **document.html**: A simplified viewer focused on document display with minimal UI.
+3. **commercial.html**: A landing page showcasing the viewer's capabilities with links to the main application.

 ## Project Purpose (iNNitiatives context from `sample.json`)